<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=396945&amp;fmt=gif">

 Your technical experts are fully versed in communicating complex problems to their customers and buyers.
 They understand what’s seen as jargon and what level of finer detail is needed.

-5 Easy Types Of Employee Generated Content Your Manufacturing Experts Can Help With
+5 Easy Types Of Employee-Generated Content Your Manufacturing Experts Can Help With

+93% of Manufacturers use videos on their websites, an 80% uplift as highlighted by the 2022 Manufacturing Survey.
 Manufacturing products are physical in nature and videos are one of the easiest ways to explain how things work.
 Your experts are probably already doing so, it’s just a case of asking them to record their demos or whiteboard explainers that they use in their day-to-day job.

 B2B buyers are increasingly looking for a good culture fit when selecting vendors.
 Factory tour videos or clips or photos of field engineers on the job not only give great insight into your company’s culture, they also showcase technologies in action - and, in our experience, the latter is something that manufacturing buyers (particularly design engineers) are passionate about!

-Industry Insights
+Industry insights

-Sharing thoughts on industry insights - such as new trends or emerging technologies - is one of the quickest ways that your experts can start with employee generated content.
+Sharing thoughts on industry insights - such as new trends or emerging technologies - is one of the quickest ways that your experts can start with employee-generated content.
 Blogs don’t need to be long (just ask Seth Godin!) and they don’t even need to be in the written format!

 Curated lists always perform well in marketing but getting access to the forums and online discussions that manufacturers frequent without proving you’ve got a relevant qualification can be hard.
 Why not ask them to share their favourite online places for information sharing and why they use them?

-Again, the chances are that your experts are already creating customer or industry specific pricing and product information.
+Again, the chances are that your experts are already creating customer or industry-specific pricing and product information.
 By taking the time to turn this information into content ready for online publication, it forces them to carefully review whether that information is the best version - removing time-consuming second-guessing for future enquiries.

 About Tribal Impact